 Why are cyber insurance premiums rising?

 There has been a big increase in cybercrime since the beginning of the COVID-19 epidemic.
-With more people online as a result of remote working, ransomware and data breaches have been more frequent and damaging.
+With more people online as a result of remote working, ransomware and security breaches have been more frequent and damaging.

 Tips to reduce your cyber insurance premium